11:14: Part 4

 Buzzy is working at a convenience store late at night.
 Her friend and co-worker, Duffy, arrives and they begin discussing Cheri's pregnancy and money needed for an abortion.
 Mark and Eddie arrive after the store is closed but Duffy lets them come in.
 They are there to buy items to throw out the van windows.
 After they leave, Duffy tells Buzzy his plan to steal from the store the $500 required to pay for the abortion.
 Cheri arrives and she and Duffy go into the cooler.
 Meanwhile Buzzy is playing around with Duffy's revolver (the one he plans to use to rob the store) and she accidentally shoots a bullet through a glass door of a refrigerator, barely missing Duffy and Cheri.
 Cheri leaves and Duffy asks Buzzy to allow him to steal the money from the convenience store's cash register.
 Buzzy objects, fearful of losing her job, but relents, while insisting that Duffy shoot her in the arm to make it look like an authentic robbery.
 He shoots her in the arm and then dials 9-1-1 for her, leaving while she is on the phone.
 Duffy looks for his keys, barely escaping the police who are arriving more quickly than he thought they would.
 While driving away, he passes by Aaron's car, where Frank has parked it preparing to dispose of Aaron's body.
-Duffy then sees Cheri parked and tells her he got the money for her abortion.
-When she gets out of her car, he witnesses the young people's van knocking down and killing Cheri, and he shoots at the young people.
+Duffy then sees Cheri parked and tells her he got the money for her abortion, but when she gets out of her car, he witnesses her being hit and killed by the young people's van, and then shoots at them as they drive away.
 He is then arrested by Officer Hannagan for shooting at the van and for the store robbery, based on the description someone phoned in (later revealed to be Cheri).
 Buzzy is arrested as an accomplice when she refuses to identify Duffy and admits to conspiring with him.